Mowgeen/Superstore_Profit_Loss/README.md

 Excel

 ### Project Goal
-A data set was obtained and an overarching message needed to be conveyed using graphs in a poster display.
+A data set was obtained, and an overarching message needed to be conveyed using graphs in a poster display.
 This was important to use appropriate color schemes and spacing along with designing it to catch the eye in particular sections.
 ### Data
-The data set was obtained from kaggle about Superstore, a chain of stores that sell items such as electronics, furniture, and office supplies.
+The data set was obtained from Kaggle about Superstore, a chain of stores that sell items such as electronics, furniture, and office supplies.
 There were areas where the business was losing money.
 These areas were identified and using visualizations, the where, what, and why of profit loss was shown.
 The data was grouped and transformed in R using